eLearning

 Bring Value to Your Project as A Partner

-When an instructional designer acts as a consultant and directs the project, the results will be noticeably better than simply accepting orders.
-Simply taking content and making it prettier without proper analysis and design can harm learning and performance.
+When an instructional designer acts as a consultant and directs the project, the results will be better than simply accepting orders.
+Simply making content prettier without proper analysis and design can harm learning and performance.

-If information is taken from business partners and SMEs, then simply designing it to look better and seem more interactive, the training content will still not be effective.
-A lot of content received from a SME is simply a repository of everything they know, not only the essentials or how to connect it to performance.
+If information is taken from business partners and SMEs, simply designing it to look better and seem more interactive will not make the training content effective.
+A lot of the content received from a SME is merely a repository of everything they know, not only the essentials or how to connect it to performance.

 The instructional design process helps instructional designers create content that answers the need for performance-based training that focuses on performance objectives.
-We even go so far as to propose that performance objectives should replace learning objectives.
+We even propose that performance objectives should replace learning objectives.

 The Benefits of Being a Partner